IsaacLiraa/IsaacLiraa/README.md

 ### 😁 Daily Joke

 > **Joke of the Day:**
-> _What do you call a function that is hard to debug?
-A 'tangled' mess._
+> _Why did the programmer get a promotion?
+Because they knew how to handle exceptions._

 <!--ENDS_HERE_QUOTE_CARD-->